India's ashrams: Havens for spirituality or scandalous snake pits? | DW | 11.01.2021

 "Pattabhi Jois sexually assaulted students under the guise of asana adjustments or affection, such as kissing women on the lips and squeezing their buttocks when saying good-bye," she said.
 "On one level, it's a tautology, Pattabhi Jois was able to sexually assault so many students because he was able to blatantly assault them in class, in public.
 Bystanders did not hold him responsible and enabled him to continue without experiencing consequences for his abuse of power."

-Marion Goldman, professor emeritus of Sociology and Religious Studies at the University of Oregon, spent some time as a researcher in Osho Rajneesh or Bhagwan's utopic city in Oregon, explains why such religious set-ups enable sexual abuse and why victims take so long to report the abuse they have endured.
+Marion Goldman, professor emeritus of Sociology and Religious Studies at the University of Oregon, who spent some time as a researcher in Rajneeshpuram, a religious community in Oregon led by Osho Rajneesh, explains why such religious set-ups enable sexual abuse and why victims take so long to report the abuse they have endured.

 "Full membership in an alternative religion involves deep emotional attachment to both the leader, and also other followers," she says, adding, "In some ways the group represents a second chance family and women endure emotional and physical abuse and deprivation because they don't want to leave their family."